 Pesach is less than thirty days away!
 Are you ready?

-As mentioned yesterday, once we relinquish ownership of our chameitz, there is no Biblical prohibition of having chameitz in the house.
+- Once we relinquish ownership of our chameitz, there is no Biblical prohibition of having chameitz in the house.
 The Rabbis were concerned that if chameitz was sitting around one would absentmindedly eat it.
 That being said, when one is cleaning for Pesach there is no need to look for crumbs.
 Since we either sell our chameitz and whatever is not sold, we relinquish ownership to, we therefore do not need to worry about insubstantial items like crumbs and the like.
-The one exception to this is the kitchen which we will discuss in more detail in the days to come.
+The one exception to this is the kitchen which we will discuss shortly.

-In addition, anything that came into contact of hot chameitz during the year retains a chameitz status and if it comes into contact with hot food on Pesach can make the food chameitz and forbidden to be eaten on Pesach.
+- In addition, anything that came into contact of hot chameitz during the year retains a chameitz status and if it comes into contact with hot food on Pesach can make the food chameitz and forbidden to be eaten on Pesach.
 We therefore must purge all appliances and surfaces before Pesach to remove any chameitz from within them.
-The laws of purging appliances, otherwise known as kashering, will be discussed in the coming days.
+The laws of purging appliances, otherwise known as kashering, will now be discussed:

 Electric – The burners should be lit until they glow red.